 What Can you Discuss?

-Once you have completed Basic Training, it may be helpful to consult with an experienced EMDR clinician in order to continue to integrate your learning, to reinforce that you are correctly following the protocols, and to explore new and creative ways to use EMDR.
-As well, it can help to increase your confidence as you integrate EMDR into your practice.
+Once you have completed an EMDR Basic Training program, it may be helpful to consult with an experienced EMDR clinician in order to continue to integrate your learning, to reinforce that you are correctly following the protocols, and to explore new and creative ways to use EMDR.

 If you are looking to become EMDRIA Certified, once you have completed Basic Training by an EMDRIA-approved training program you are required to have 20 hours of Consultation by an EMDRIA-Approved Consultant or Consultant-in-Training.